sugarlabs/maze-activity/README.md

 If you're using WSL (Windows Subsystem for Linux) on Windows, follow the steps below to run the Maze activity inside Ubuntu.

 ---
+### Steps:
-### 1.install wsl and ubuntu
+1.install wsl and ubuntu

-open PowerShell as Administrator and run,restart your pc:
+open PowerShell as Administrator and run, restart your pc:

 ```powershell
 wsl --install